 • Allowed 4.4 yards per attempt to running backs with eight or more defenders in the box, ranked 29th.

-27. San Francisco 49ers, Top Draft Pick Prediction: KC Concepcion, WR, Texas A&M
+27. San Francisco 49ers, Top Draft Pick Prediction: Caleb Lomu, OT, Utah

 Best Draft Targets for the 49ers with the 27th pick:

-• Wide Receiver: San Francisco’s patchwork receiving corps worked out fine last year, but it should still be addressed this offseason.
+• Wide Receiver: San Francisco’s patchwork receiving corps worked out fine last year, and they added Mike Evans in free agency.
+Still, a longer-term fix could be in the cards.
 Kyle Shanahan favors receivers who are dangerous after the catch, which likely puts KC Concepcion and Zachariah Branch on the Niners’ radar.
+Trading up for Jordyn Tyson might also be an option.

 Who Calls the Shots in 49ers Draft Room?